FREQUENTLY ASKED QUESTIONS

 Strategy and Mission

-This is why Flippable is fighting to restore good government through the states -- and we hope you join us!
-First, you can visit our website and get smart about state governments and the important role they play in our democracy.
-Second, you can learn more about the candidates that Flippable is supporting, after analyzing thousands of races and identifying the strategic districts and candidates that will help win blue majorities in state legislatures.
-And lastly, you can support these races by volunteering or donating to the Flippable Fund, which pools contributions as small as $5 and sends money directly to the candidates.
+Lastly, you can support these races by volunteering or donating to the Flippable Fund, which pools contributions as small as $5 and sends money directly to the candidates.
 By supporting these strategic races, you are also building the bench of progressive candidates for future national elections, and making the most of your time and dollars in strategic state campaigns that cost 10-100 times less than national elections.
-Since November 2016, we’ve raised over $1M for progressive candidates and helped elect 17 Democrats to state office.
-And there’s so much more to do before November 2018!
+Since November 2016, we’ve raised over $2M for progressive candidates and helped elect 81 Democrats to state office.

 What distinguishes Flippable from other progressive organizations?

-Flippable has invested in a data-driven model that identifies the most strategically important state legislative seats.
-We spotlight progressive candidates in those districts and enable everyday people to take action by donating and volunteering.
+Second, Flippable has invested in a data-driven model that identifies the most strategically important state legislative seats.
+We spotlight progressive candidates in those districts and enable everyday people to take action.
 Through the Flippable Fund, you can support all of our candidates, directly, with just one click, at whatever level you prefer.
-Through our volunteer portal, you can find opportunities to help campaigns from your couch or by knocking on doors.

 Do you work with other “resistance” organizations?

-Absolutely.
-The fight for justice, equality, and opportunity for all Americans will only be successful if we’re working together.
-We partner with Swing Left—which is focused on flipping the US House of Representatives—to highlight the most important states in the 2018 midterms.
-Our work with Emily’s List and Run for Something helps identify winning candidates to run for the seats that will tip the balance in state governments.
-And MobilizeAmerica connects our volunteers to canvassing, phone banking, and text banking opportunities with our campaigns.
+Additionally, our work with Emily’s List and Run for Something helps identify winning candidates to run for the seats that will tip the balance in state governments.
+And we worked with MobilizeAmerica to connect our volunteers to canvassing, phone banking, and text banking opportunities with our campaigns.

 We’ve also worked with the Democratic Legislative Campaign Committee (DLCC), National Democratic Redistricting Committee (NDRC), Let America Vote, Indivisible, Sister District, and Emerge America.
 We’re Friends of the Pod in our work with Crooked Media to raise awareness and mobilize the resistance to win where it’s needed most.